baguilar6174/easybank-page-challenge/README.md

 - Using helper classes to set top/bottom and left/right spacing for sections
 - Writing desktop styles for hero using flexbox
 - Sizing and positioning the SVG background image
+- SCSS styles to use flexbox for multi-columns
+- Adjusting the flex layout for tablet
+- Adding global text styles for headlines
+- Creating content cards

 ## Author